Financial Market Roundup

 AND GROWTH

-At this past September’s FOMC meeting the Fed released an update on their Summary of Economic Projections which details the central bank’s outlook on a variety of prospective economic measures.
-Specifically, investors digested lower inflation projections for 2024 and 2025 paired with increased unemployment projections for 2024 and 2025.
+At this past December’s FOMC meeting, the Fed released an update on their “Summary of Economic Projections,” which details the central bank’s outlook on a variety of prospective economic measures.
+Specifically, investors digested higher expected GDP growth and lower unemployment forecasts for 2025.
+This good news was somewhat offset by a higher core inflation expectation for 2025 when compared to previously released projections.

 POLITICAL AND